Sarcosphaera: Similar species

 Immature, unopened fruit bodies can be mistaken for truffles, but are distinguished by their hollow interior.
-Mature specimens somewhat resemble the "earthstar scleroderma" (Scleroderma polyrhizum), but this yellowish-brown species does not have the purple coloration of Sarcosphaera coronaria.
-Peziza ammophila (formerly classified in the genus Sarcosphaera) has an exterior surface that is colored brown to dark brown, and when young it is cup-shaped.
-Neournula puchettii also has a pinkish-colored hymenium, but it is smaller and always cup-shaped.
+Mature specimens somewhat resemble Scleroderma polyrhizum, but this yellowish-brown species does not have the purple coloration of Sarcosphaera coronaria.
+Peziza ammophila (formerly classified in the genus Sarcosphaera) has an exterior surface that is colored brown to dark brown, and when young it is cup-shaped. members of Neournula also have a pinkish-colored hymenium, but it is smaller and always cup-shaped.
 Geopora sumneriana is another cup fungus that superficially resembles S. coronaria in its form and subterranean growth habit; however, the surface of its hymenium is cream-colored with ochraceous tinges, and its outer surface is covered with brown hairs.
 Geopora sepulta may also be included as a potential lookalike to S. coronaria, as it is macroscopically indistinguishable from G. sumneriana.

 Geopora arenicola and Peziza violacea are also similar.

 Distribution and habitat

 The fungus is distributed in 23 European countries, North Africa, and North America, from British Columbia eastward to Michigan and New York, south to Veracruz, Mexico.
 It has also been collected from Palestine and the Asian part of Turkey.

 The fruit bodies are found singly, scattered, or clustered together in broad-leaf woods favoring beech, less frequently with conifers.
 A preference for calcareous soils has been noted, but they will also grow on acidic bedrock.
 Because their initial development is subterranean, young fruit bodies are easy to overlook, as they as usually covered with dirt or forest duff.
 They are more common in mountainous locations, and occur most frequently in the spring, often near melting snow.